 1. Sale

-If there is a Sale of part or all of the Washington real estate by the Canadian Non-U.S. Resident property owner, then there is a FIRPTA (Foreign Investment in Real Property Tax Act) withholding issue.
+If there is a sale of part or all of the Washington real property by the Canadian Non-U.S. Resident property owner, then there is a FIRPTA (Foreign Investment in Real Property Tax Act) withholding issue.
 It is generally 15% of the purchase price which amount would be a credit against any future tax due.
 Often it is recommended to avoid the withholding requirement by an exemption or applying for a withholding certificate.
 However, a withholding exemption does not relieve the Canadian Non-U.S Resident property owner from U.S.tax liability.

-And as with any Sale of real estate there is a potential for tax on any gain realized (sale price less cost basis = gain).
+And as with any sale of real property there is a potential for tax on any gain realized (sale price less cost basis = gain).
 In order to calculate any U.S. tax due, the “cost basis” of the property must be determined (e.g. property acquisition costs and other deductible expenses, such as, improvements).
 The cost basis is subtracted from the sales price to establish the net “gain”.

 Realize that if one family member paid more than his or her fair share amongst the other family owners, the additional contributions for property taxes, maintenance, and other items will be considered credits or partial payments toward the purchase price in the event of any sale to the generous family member.

-Normally, it is best to have a Purchase and Sale Agreement prepared to specify the rights and duties of the parties to the date of closing (or “completion”).
+In order to carry out the sale it is best to have a Purchase and Sale Agreement prepared to specify the rights and duties of the parties to the date of closing (or “completion”).

 2. Gift

-On the positive side, the Gift normally does not trigger any Washington State Real Estate Excise Tax.
+On the positive side, the gift normally does not trigger any Washington State Real Estate Excise Tax.
 Typically, there will be only a $10 fee.
 And then the Deed may be recorded with the County Auditor.

-When considering “Sale” or “Gift” alternatives it is important to consult with both a U.S. and Canadian Tax Accountant/Advisor to investigate any tax issues on both sides of the border.
+When considering “sale” or “gift” alternatives it is important to consult with both a U.S. and Canadian Tax Accountant/Advisor to investigate any tax issues on both sides of the border.

 Further, there may be other alternatives to consider under Washington Law including non-probate methods.
 I recommend you read my blog articles about the Transfer on Death Deed (“TODD”), and the Community Property Agreement, because these non-probate methods may be more advantageous.